-Fresh fruit & veg for meals and snack…
+Fresh fruit & veg for meals and snacks

-A wide selection of colourful fruit and vegetables is going to be great for your health.
+- a wide selection of colourful fruit and vegetables is going to be great for your health

 Carbs can be a great source of energy

 Wholemeal bread, pasta, rice, sweet potatoes and oats are great sources of vitamins and fibre.
 These could help you feel satisfied and give you a much needed energy boost.

-Eggs, which are also low calorie but high in vitamins, minerals and protein
+- Eggs, which are also low calorie but high in vitamins, minerals and protein

-Beans and chickpeas also contain fibre, which can help prevent constipation
+- Beans and chickpeas also contain fibre, which can help prevent constipation

-When eating red meat such as beef and pork, make sure it is lean
+- When eating red meat such as beef and pork, make sure it is lean

-Chicken and turkey
+- Chicken and turkey

-Salmon, sardines or mackerel (but no more than 2 portions a week) which will also boost your Omega-3
+- Salmon, sardines or mackerel (but no more than 2 portions a week) which will also boost your Omega-3

-Vitamin C will help your body to absorb iron so it can be beneficial to have a glass of orange juice with your food.
+- vitamin C will help your body to absorb iron so it can be beneficial to have a glass of orange juice with your food.

 For Folic Acid

-Oranges, berries, green leafy vegetables, beetroot, beans and brown bread
+This can come from: oranges, berries, green leafy vegetables, beetroot, beans and brown bread

 Your body is changing and working hard so you need to stay hydrated.
 Drinking water can keep you energised and it can also keep headaches and constipation away too.